 Located 90 miles north of Islamabad, Mansehra is the district capital of a mountainous region in the province of Khyber Pakhtunkhwa.
 Friends Welfare Association Pakistan, a grassroots NGO that arose after the devastating earthquake of 2005, is based here.
 In partnership with Friends, Hoshyar supports a number of schools in the district.
 Hoshyar built two of these schools under a special initiative honoring Malala Yousafzai, the education activist and Nobel Peace Laureate.
 Constructed in Chhota Bala and Khairabad, these schools opened their doors in 2014.

-The hallmark of all the Mansehra schools is the high degree of community participation including village elders.
+The hallmark of all the Mansehra schools is the high degree of community participation, including village elders.
 Frequently the girls themselves have raised their voices to urge that an inactive school be reopened or another level of teaching be provided.
-Although most of these schools were built by the government, their daily operations depend upon help from other sources.
-Hoshyar provides teachers’ salaries, furniture, textbooks, transportation, and building maintenance.
+Schools in this region receive a patchwork of support from community donors, local NGOs, international organizations, and government.
+Hoshyar grants assist primarily with daily operations: teachers’ salaries, furniture, textbooks, transportation, building maintenance.